phoenixsoftware/ejes-web-zowe-desktop-plugin/README.md

     Ensure you have the proper authority to issue this command, or it will fail.

 7. Cycle the ZWESLSTC job.
-When it comes up again, my-first-app will display in the Zowe desktop start menu.
+When it comes up again, **(E)JES Web App** will display in the Zowe desktop start menu.
 After this restart, you can change all the web app files, save them, then use the refresh button on the Zowe desktop to force reloading of the changes.
 You can debug your webapp using the browser debugger.
-You web app will be found in one of the webpack folders, so look until you find it.
-Only if you need to change the manifest.yaml or pluginDefinition.json file, you will need to cycle the ZWESLSTC job.
+Your web app will be found in one of the webpack folders, so look until you find it.
+Only if you need to change the manifest.yaml or pluginDefinition.json file will you need to cycle the ZWESLSTC job again.

+**Note**: There is no unistall command as of version 2.2 of Zowe (although there is one for version 1.x).
+Refer to the presentation or contact the Zowe team on the zowe-dev channel for more information.

 # Legal
 This program and the accompanying materials are